-The Ethiopian passport currently ranks on the 95th place according to the Guide passport index.
-It provides visa-free access to 44 countries.
-Ethiopian passport holders have visa-free access and visas on arrival to countries such as Ghana, Mauritius, Kenya and Iran.
-Ethiopian citizens require a visa to enter 182 destinations in the world.
+The Ethiopian passport is currently ranked 93rd place on the Guide Passport Index.
+It provides visa-free access to 44 destinations.
+Ethiopian passport holders have visa-free access and visas on arrival to countries such as Ghana, Mauritius, and Kenya.
+Ethiopian citizens require a visa to enter 185 destinations in the world.
 Some countries where a visa is required are China, Russia, the United States and the entire European Union.
 This high visa requirement results in a very low mobility score.

 Ethiopian culture is dominated by a mix of Arabic, Italian, Indian and Malaysian heritage.
 The main religion of the country is the Orthodox belief.
 There is a multitude of languages in the country, which are all accepted as official languages.
 The legal system is the civil law.
 The government form is a federal parliamentary republic.
 President Sahle-Work Zwede is the elected chief of state and the head of government is Prime Minister Abiy Ahmed.
 Elections take place every 6 years.

 The official currency of the country is the Ethiopian birr (ETB) with the current exchange rate being ETB 53 to the USD.
 Ethiopia has a state planned economy, generating a GDP of approximately $272 billion.
 This makes it the 6th largest economy in Africa.
 It has a per capita income of $2,772.
 The main GDP contributing sectors are services, industry and agriculture.
 The main export products are textiles, leather, chemicals, cereals, coffee, cotton, sugarcane, vegetables and khat.